Dynna/CS/CSRF/README.md

 ## CSRF anti attack login based on double submit cookie pattern.

-A GUI application that perform email confirmation for registration a new user.
+A WEB application that implement CSRF protection on the user authentication.

 ## Table of Contents
 * [General info](#general-info)